influxdata/docs-v2/content/influxdb/cloud/organizations/buckets/bucket-schema/_index.md

     Provide the following:
     - location of your file with the `columns-file` flag
-    - a valid measurement name with the `name` flag.
-This will match the [measurement column](/influxdb/cloud/reference/key-concepts/data-elements/#measurement) in your data.
-To be valid, the measurement names must be unique within the bucket and follow the [naming rules](#write-valid-schemas).
+    - measurement name with the `name` flag.
+The name must match the [measurement column](/influxdb/cloud/reference/key-concepts/data-elements/#measurement) in your data, obey [naming rules](#write-valid-schemas), and be unique within the bucket.

     ```sh
     influx bucket-schema create \